Jack the Giant Slayer box office: Dreadful February followed by drab early March at North American box office

 Chances are that jack and the Giant Slayer will have trouble reaching $70 million in the U.S. and Canada, especially considering strong competition from another big fantasy movie opening next weekend, Sam Raimi’s Oz: The Great and Powerful.

-Since Alice in Wonderland in 2010 – $334.91 million at the domestic box office – only a handful of action / fantasy movies have managed to surpass the $150 million mark in North America: Louis Leterrier's Clash of the Titans ($163.21m); the Johnny Depp / Penélope Cruz combo Pirates of the Caribbean: On Stranger Tides, itself part of a longstanding franchise and even then a less impressive domestic grosser ($241.07m) than its predecessors; the Rupert Sanders-directed Kristen Stewart / Chris Hemsworth dark fairy tale Snow White and the Huntsman ($155.33m); and Peter Jackson's The Lord of the Rings prequel The Hobbit: An Unexpected Journey ($301.4 million), with Martin Freeman and Ian McKellen.
+Since Alice in Wonderland in 2010 – $334.9 million at the domestic box office – only a handful of action / fantasy movies have managed to surpass the $150 million mark in North America: Louis Leterrier’s Clash of the Titans ($163.2 million); the Johnny Depp-Penélope Cruz combo Pirates of the Caribbean: On Stranger Tides, itself part of a longstanding franchise and even then a less impressive domestic grosser ($241.1 million) than its predecessors; the Rupert Sanders-directed Kristen Stewart-Chris Hemsworth dark fairy tale Snow White and the Huntsman ($155.3 million); and Peter Jackson’s The Lord of the Rings prequel The Hobbit: An Unexpected Journey ($301.4 million), with Martin Freeman and Ian McKellen.
 Both Pirates of the Caribbean: On Stranger Tides and Snow White and the Huntsman were late spring releases; The Hobbit was a December release.
-(See also: "Snow White and the Huntsman: Budget Recovered?")
+(See also: “Snow White and the Huntsman: Budget Recovered?”)

-But in truth, it's really too soon to tell.
-Besides John Carter, domestic box office disappointments (or downright disasters) have been rescued – at least to some extent – by international audiences eager to check out the latest 3D action flick, e.g., Wrath of the Titans, Jake Gyllenhaal's Prince of Persia: The Sands of Time, Peter Berg's Battleship, and even Ridley Scott / Russell Crowe's non-3D Robin Hood and more recently, the much lambasted Bruce Willis flick A Good Day to Die Hard.
-As a matter of fact, if it weren't for the international market, those types of megabudget movies would never get off the ground; the North American box office is not sturdy enough to sustain them.
+But in truth, it’s really too soon to tell.
+Besides John Carter, domestic box office disappointments (or downright disasters) have been rescued – at least to some extent – by international audiences eager to check out the latest 3D action flick, e.g., Wrath of the Titans, Peter Berg’s Battleship, and even non-3D fare like Jake Gyllenhaal’s Prince of Persia: The Sands of Time and the Ridley Scott-Russell Crowe collaboration Robin Hood and more recently, the much lambasted Bruce Willis flick A Good Day to Die Hard.
+As a matter of fact, if it weren’t for the international market, those types of mega-budget movies would never get off the ground; the North American box office is not sturdy enough to sustain them.

 The Hobbit: An Unexpected Journey, which has just passed the $1 billion milestone worldwide, and Ben Affleck’s Oscar-winning Argo notwithstanding, Jack the Giant Slayer is Warner Bros.’s fourth major 2013 box office flop, following the Ryan Gosling / Emma Stone pairing Gangster Squad, Sylvester Stallone’s disastrous Bullet to the Head, and Richard LaGravenese’s Twilight knock-off Beautiful Creatures.